taichi-dev/soft2d-for-unity/Docs/English/Documentation.md

 See [Custom Shaders](./CustomShader.md).

 ## Sample Scenes
 We provide several sample scenes to demonstrate how to use Soft2D-for-Unity in games.
 These sample scenes can be found in `Soft2D/Samples/`.
-Currently, sample scenes only support the 3D URP pipeline.

 ### Sandbox
 This is a game with multiple levels.
 Users can interact with the content in the scene through the mouse, fingers, or a gyroscope.
 The default building content of the Unity project in this repository is all the levels of this game.
 Supports Windows/Linux/MacOS/iOS/Android platforms.